 Our curriculum is entwined with intellectual and physical challenges which provide opportunities for our pupils to work as a team, build trust and develop their problem-solving skills.
 We provide enrichment events and activities which help develop the child as a whole and inspires students to share social and physical challenges with peers and staff.
 The events have cross curricular links which utilises PE and sport as a vehicle to encourage enthusiasm of learning in different subjects.

 Our extra-curricular programme is available for all pupils to attend on a competitive and social basis.
 There are local competitions and tournaments in a wide range of sports and activities which our academy attends and competes.
-Pupils represent the school locally, regionally and nationally in various sporting activities.
+Pupils represent the school locally, regionally, and nationally in various sporting activities.
 Woodfield Academy provides opportunities through links and contacts for pupils to develop into local clubs and teams.

 Woodfield Academy’s Sports Leadership award allows Year 8 pupils to lead events and activities in and out of school.
 Sports leaders organise and facilitate KS2 events and activities in school.
-They also lead and support local first school children to
+They also lead and support local first school children to participate in events, activities and competitions.
+They coach and facilitate Woodfield Academy pupils who attend the PESSCO events.
+The award develops our older pupils to coach, organise, manage, care for, be responsible, be respectful and have a sense of belonging.

 Through both key stages we offer a wide range of opportunities to visit outdoor educational centres.
 The pupils will face challenges and experiences that would not be obtainable in school.
-They take part in a wide variety of outdoor activities that focus on building confidence, skills, teamwork, communication, good health and independence.
+They take part in a wide variety of outdoor activities that focus on building confidence, skills, teamwork, communication, good health, and independence.

 “The more difficult the victory, the greater the winning”.
 Pele